netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 1. They don't support logs.
 They integrate with third party services for that.
 2. The 1-second resolution is available for only 24 hours.
 This means that on Monday you cannot see in high resolution what happened during Saturday.
-3. The metrics collected are quite limited.
+3. The metrics collected are limited.
 4. Their ecosystem is not big enough.
 Most google searches reveal limited or no information from third parties.

 ### Grafana

 Grafana has a vast ecosystem and community.
 Of course this ecosystem is available for all monitoring solutions to use, and all do one way or another.

 To get a complete monitoring solution out of Grafana, users need to invest a lot in skills and time.
 Most of the dashboards provided by default are basic, so users are expected to configure the whole monitoring by hand.
-This ecosystem has a lot of moving parts, each with a different degree of maturity and flexibility, increasing significantly the overall cost of ownership.
+This ecosystem has a lot of moving parts, each with a different degree of maturity and flexibility, increasing significantly complexity.

 What we liked: